liamhade/PokeBot/README.md

 Another issue that I'm coming up against is that I don't know what exactly I'm looking for.
 What Pokemon cards should I be buying?
 There's a Discord server that has that information, so we just need to channel the Discord information into my Python application.

 I'm trying to create a Python script that sniffs the packets in a Discord server, so I can be notified when a specific message arises.

+I accidently commited some sensitive information in a previous commit, so I had to remove the last three commits using `git reset --soft HEAD~3` to get rid of those commits while still keeping all of my files intact.
+Once that was setup, I could push to remote.

+I need to find a service that can cheaply tell me if any site has changed.
+Then, if it has changed, I need to figure out how it's changed, and if anything that I want is available.